Anthony Pinkerton's Research Focus

 Anthony Pinkerton's Bio

-Tony originally trained as a synthetic organic chemist in the laboratories of Dieter Seebach at ETH-Zurich and Barry Trost at Stanford University.
-He earned his Ph.D. in chemistry from Stanford University in 2001.
-While at Stanford he developed new metal catalyzed reactions for synthesis and completed the total synthesis of several natural products.
-He was also a Fulbright Scholar at the Eidgenössische Technische Hochschule (ETH) – Zurich from 1995-1996.
+Tony originally trained as a synthetic organic chemist in the laboratories of Dieter Seebach at ETH-Zurich (where he was a Fulbright Scholar) and Barry Trost at Stanford University, where he earned his Ph.D. in chemistry in 2001.
+While at Stanford he developed new metal catalyzed reactions and completed the total synthesis of several natural products.